omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 Where
 ```
-signatures ::= bytes
+signature ::= bytes
 rawTransaction ::= transaction
 ```

 and are transferred and stored RLP-encoded.

 Child chain and watcher both expect, for a signed transaction to be valid, that:
- - every input corresponds to a signature by the respective output's owner (`outputGuard`)
+ - every input has a corresponding signature by the respective output's owner (`outputGuard`)
  - every signature is a 65-byte long binary

 **NOTE** Only signature witnesses are operative now, because only payment transactions are supported.